sea-dragons/aws-cdk-permissions/README.md

 # AWS CDK Permissions

 This repository allows you to use AWS CDK to automate the creation of a role that GitHub Actions can assume to automatically deploy further AWS infrastructure.
-This requires that AWS CDK is already installed and a profile is set-up to be used.
+This requires that docker is running and that an AWS profile is setup with the required config/credentials files created.

+The variables in the `Makefile` need to be updated to create the role in the correct account and with the correct permissions.
 The role name defaults to `aws-cdk-access-role` which then can be added to the GitHub Actions workflows.

-Edit the AWS/GitHub paramters in `deploy.sh` to be the ones relevant to your project.
+This, alongside other variables can be found in the `lib/account-details.json` file.
+The default tags to apply to the role cam be found in the `lib/default-tags.json` file.

 The following commands can be run to deploy/destroy the role:

 ```
-source ./deploy.sh 'deploy'
-source ./deploy.sh 'destroy'
+make deploy
+make destroy
 ```

+Other commands found in the `Makefile` are `make synth`, as well as `make deployManual` and `make destroyManual` to include the manual check before the deploy/destroy happens.